-Joanna creates exquisitely crafted contemporary mosaics and her work is shown internationally; Palazzo Tadea, Spilimbergo, Italy (2016), the mosaic Biennales in Ravenna, Italy (2015/13) and Chartres, France and Clauiano Mosaics, Friuli-Venezia Giulia, Italy (2014).
+Joanna creates exquisitely crafted contemporary mosaics and her work is shown internationally; Scottish Craft and Design Pavilion, London Design Fair (2016), Palazzo Tadea, Spilimbergo, Italy (2016), the mosaic Biennales in Ravenna, Italy (2015/13) and Chartres, France and Clauiano Mosaics, Friuli-Venezia Giulia, Italy (2014).

 Joanna runs a popular mosaic course programme from her studio and in Italy.
-She is an enthusiastic teacher and delivers workshops and talks for many organisations; Edinburgh College of Art, Leith School of Art, the University of Edinburgh, BAMM, AIMC, Gracefield Arts Centre and the Park Gallery.
+She is an enthusiastic teacher and delivers workshops and talks for many organisations; the University of Edinburgh, Edinburgh College of Art, Leith School of Art, BAMM, AIMC and so on.

 I am inquisitive by nature and am curious about materials, surface texture, colour – I delight in the dynamic created when one material is juxtaposed against another, what happens when you alter the proportions and how this emphasizes and makes visible their inherent qualities.
 Mosaic fascinates me as you are working with tangible colour, right there in your hand, it’s physical.
 I enjoy the slow, repetitive process of making, the rhythm and the time involved creates a meditative space, a calm that imbues the work.
 Time also feels apparent to me through the use of the hand tools and techniques similar to those used in the Roman and Byzantine eras.
 I enjoy that I am creating something highly contemporary and at the same time acknowledging mosaic as an ancient craft rooted in history.